Snoring or Sleep Apnoea? All you need to know

 In OSA, breathing stops or is partially reduced for a minimum of 10 seconds.
 This results in frequent awakenings throughout the night, leading to unrefreshed sleep and daytime sleepiness.

-In contrast, habitual snoring may not be a health concern, and the only way to tell the difference is by undertaking a Sleep Apnoea risk assessment and a Sleep Test.
+In contrast, habitual snoring may not be a health concern, and the only way to tell the difference is by undertaking a Sleep Test.

 Snoring and health conditions